open-mmlab/mmengine/docs/en/tutorials/dataset.md

 ### sampler and shuffle

 One obvious difference is that we add a `sampler` argument to the dict.
 This is because we **require `sampler` to be explicitly specified** when using a dict as a dataloader.
-Meanwhile, `shuflle` is also removed from `DataLoader` arguments, because it conflicts with `sampler` in PyTorch, as referred to in [PyTorch DataLoader API documentation](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).
+Meanwhile, `shuffle` is also removed from `DataLoader` arguments, because it conflicts with `sampler` in PyTorch, as referred to in [PyTorch DataLoader API documentation](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).

 ```{note}
 In fact, `shuffle` is just a notation for convenience in PyTorch implementation.
 If `shuffle` is set to `True`, the dataloader will automatically switch to `RandomSampler`